-Mixed Use Development
+Mixed Use Development acres.

-- 1. Use shall be located on lots not less than three acres. - 2.
-No animals shall be kept in any building less than 100 feet from any lot line. - 1.
+- 2. No animals shall be kept in any building less than 100 feet from any lot line. - 1.
 The purpose of this Regulation is to encourage development of Niantic Village, create an attractive environment, and provide an incentive for commercial development in the context of a mixed use. - 2.
-Submission Requirements: - Site Plan as provided in Section 24.
-A. - Β. Traffic Study for developments exceeding 15,000 sq ft gross floor area. - С. Architectural plans including building, elevations, floor plans, and exterior materials.
+Submission Requirements: - A. Site Plan as provided in Section 24. - B. Traffic Study for developments exceeding 15,000 sq ft gross floor area. - C. Architectural plans including building, elevations, floor plans, and exterior materials.
 All such plans shall be prepared by a licensed architect.
-Such design shall reflect New England Village Character and be an enhancement shall to neighboring buildings.
+Such design shall reflect New England Village Character and shall be an enhancement to neighboring buildings.
 Architectural consideration shall be a significant element of the commission decision. - D. Those items as shall be required in Section 25 or Section 24. - E. Such additional items as may be required by the Commission to fully evaluate the proposal. - 3.
-Controls: - Minimum lot size: 7,500 sq ft.
-A. - Β. Residential Density: In addition to the minimum lot size, the following additional lot area shall be required for the residential portion of the Development.
+Controls: - A. Minimum lot size: 7,500 sq ft. - B. Residential Density: In addition to the minimum lot size, the following additional lot area shall be required for the residential portion of the Development.